canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 Everything will be running as expected when the :guilabel:`Kubernetes node condition` and :guilabel:`Node state` of all the nodes are labelled :guilabel:`Ready`.

-Creating Self-Managed OKE nodes with Ubuntu
+Create self-managed OKE nodes with Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following instructions assumes that you have configured your OKE cluster to work with self-managed nodes.
+The following instructions assume that you have configured your OKE cluster to work with self-managed nodes.
 If you have not done this, refer to the Oracle documentation for `working with self-managed nodes`_

 Before adding a self-managed node, ensure you have configured ``kubectl`` to your OKE cluster with the following command.
 This process will be easier if ``kubectl`` is configured for a single OKE cluster.